felixwimpyw/model-filler/README.md

 - java.lang.BigDecimal -- default to 1

 ### Java Bean
 Other than collection based and value based, will try to recursively fill all fields inside this class.
+If failed, then the default is null.